-The IS program prepares students to:
+The objectives of the IS program are to graduate students who:

 - Apply the knowledge of the IS discipline to succeed in productive careers in information systems by demonstrating leadership and ability to grow professionally in competence, and/or pursue and successfully complete advanced degrees. - Apply the skills of the IS discipline which exhibit critical thinking, problem-solving, and teamwork to meet different stakeholders' objectives. - Communicate and work effectively with professionals from different areas of specialization. - Function ethically and responsibly in the profession and society.